 Media packet access is available on request via davidroberts@drobertsphoto.com

-The packet includes creator credentials, submissions, monograph preludes, manuscript samples, FUJILOVE editorials, and legacy zines.
+The packet includes creator credentials, letters of recommendation, submission materials, monograph preludes, manuscript samples, FUJILOVE editorials, and legacy zines.

 Request does not guarantee access.